jaraco/skeleton/index.md

 While maintaining dozens of projects in PyPI, jaraco derives best practices for project distribution and publishes them in the [skeleton repo](https://github.com/jaraco/skeleton), a Git repo capturing the evolution and culmination of these best practices.

 It's intended to be used by a new or existing project to adopt these practices and honed and proven techniques.
-Adopters are encouraged to use the project directly and maintain a small deviation from the technique, make their own fork for more substantial changes unique to their environment or preferences, or simply adopt the skeleton once and abandon it thereafter.
+Adopters are encouraged to use the project directly and maintain a small deviation from the technique, make their own fork for more substantial changes unique to their environment or preferences, simply adopt the skeleton once and abandon it thereafter, or use it as a reference from which to cherry-pick ideas.

 The primary advantage to using an SCM for maintaining these techniques is that those tools help facilitate the merge between the template and its adopting projects.

 Another advantage to using an SCM-managed approach is that tools like GitHub recognize that a change in the skeleton is the _same change_ across all projects that merge with that skeleton.
-Without the ancestry, with a traditional copy/paste approach, a [commit like this](https://github.com/jaraco/skeleton/commit/12eed1326e1bc26ce256e7b3f8cd8d3a5beab2d5) would produce notifications in the upstream project issue for each and every application, but because it's centralized, GitHub provides just the one notification when the change is added to the skeleton.
+Without the ancestry, with a traditional copy/paste approach, a [commit like this](https://github.com/jaraco/skeleton/commit/12eed1326e1bc26ce256e7b3f8cd8d3a5beab2d5) would produce notifications in the upstream project issue for each and every application, but because it's centralized, GitHub provides just the one notification when the change (and its commit hash) is added to the skeleton.

 # Usage